-Lisbon in 3 Days for Solo Travelers - Guided walking tour of Baixa & Alfama (social, small groups)
+Lisbon in 3 Days - Guided walking tour of Baixa & Alfama (social, small groups)

 A friendly, walkable 3-day Lisbon plan for a solo traveler in November.
 Focused on safe neighborhoods, group tours, coworking cafés, community food experiences, and easy nightlife options.
 Pacing balances cultural depth with flexible social opportunities.